akankshakutal/gocd-docker-exec-plugin/README.md

 ## Contributing

 * Please note we have a [code of conduct](./code_of_conduct.md) and will aggressively ban any violators.
 * Code reviews are *important*!
-Contributers: Do *NOT* accept your own pull request without an approval from another contributer.
+Contributers: Do *NOT* accept your own pull request or merge to master  without an approval from another contributer.
 Doing so will result in an immediate removal from contributor access.
 * Contributors: If you use a branch/merge workflow, delete your branches after the pull request is approved.
 * Discussions can be had at gitter using the badge above.